biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

 * **Team**:
     * Tyler Ferguson
     * Rebekah Schaalma
+* **Preliminaries**:
+  * Round 1: Lost to Tacoma Life Center, Tacoma, WA 65 to 135
+  * Round 2: Won against Faith A/G, Kernersville, NC 115 to 15
+  * Round 3: Lost to Adat Yeshua Messianic Center, Overland Park, KS 55 to 235
+  * Round 4: Won against First A/G, Shreveport, LA 195 to 60
+  * Round 5: Lost to Living Waters Chapel, Lebanon, PA 20 to 140
+  * Round 6: Lost to Mountain View A/G, Las Vegas, NV 70 to 195
+  * Round 7: Won against Chester Christian Center, Chesterland, OH 120 to 95
 * **Round Robin**:
   * Round 1: Won against First A/G, Shreveport, LA 135 to 60
   * Round 2: Lost to Cornerstone A/G, Fremont, NC 45 to 100